rishiso/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-* This is a python-based Tic Tac Toe game against a computer AI.
+* This is a python-based Tic Tac Toe game in which the player can play against a computer opponent.

 * The board is a 2D array.
 X's are represented with 1, O's are represented with 2, and blank spaces are represented by 0.